abialobrodzki/10x-notes/.ai/api-implementation-plan-endpoints/14-post-public-link.md

 ## 1. Endpoint Overview

 Endpoint creates a public link to a note.
 Permissions: note owner only.
-Generates unique UUID token.
-Expiration dates not supported in MVP.
+Generates unique UUID v4 token.

-MVP Note: Expiration date feature not implemented in MVP.
-Links are permanent until manually disabled via is_enabled or deleted.
+**Idempotency**: If link already exists, returns existing link with 200 OK and is_new: false.
+If creating new link, returns 201 Created with is_new: true.

 ## 2. Request Details